My birthday is coming up so I thought I’d write about solar return charts, which are kind of an astrological birthday chart.

 Solar returns offer great insight into the coming year, and a good way to think about our chart in a different way.

 I use solar returns in my year-ahead readings, in addition to a few other predictive techniques including annual profections, secondary progressions, solar arcs and transits.

-If you’re interested in booking a year-ahead reading with me, please visit my consultations page.
+If you’re interested in booking a year-ahead reading with me or a solar return relocation, please visit my consultations page.
 A great time for this reading is around your birthday, but you can book any time of the year and still get a lot out of it.